Doing up the Garden

 That arrangement lasted for a large number of years and went through several iterations, including it having a plastic shed full of children’s toys.

 For the grand rework project I decided I wanted to lift it to the same level as the rest of the patio, removing an irritating step downwards.
 The area was also a mish-mash of building materials as I’d paved it with “things I had left”.
 This included a mix of some of the builders’ 900x600mm heavy slabs, some of the newer 450mm square slabs, and a little bit of poured concrete.
 Did I mention also that the space originally wasn’t straight-sided.
 The builders put the fence at a slight angle to the wall, with the very annoying feature of it being narrowest at the entrance.
 When I re-did the fence in 2018 I discussed this issue with my neighbour and he was happy for me to straighten it out to be a consistent width.
 It meant we also straightened out an area of slate-covered border on his side.
-This meant nicking a bit of his land at the end closest to the house, and giving him a bit of land at the other end.
+I nicked a bit of his land at the end closest to the house, and gave him a bit of land at the other end.
+He now has a fence that’s parallel to his garage wall too.
 After building a straight line here (we moved no more than 10cm) I was able to rejoin to the line of the original fence.
-Anyway, the fence is now a consistent 105cm away from the wall.
+The fence is now a consistent 105cm away from the garage wall.
 The original patio was 90cm deep, so I had a few extra centimetres I could use for paving.

 So having made myself a straight space two years ago, it was time to exploit that.